A Pocket Guide to

 published by the Friends of the Great Plains Nature Center.

-The purpose of this Pocket Guide is to help you identify the more common butterfly species of Kansas and develop an understanding of and appreciation for how they live and what they need to survive.
+The purpose of this Pocket Guide is to help you identify the more common backyard bird species of Kansas and develop an understanding of and appreciation for how they live and what they need to survive.

 Check out the other GPNC Pocket Guides!